The importance of the referee

 Will I need to have any form of checks when becoming a referee?

-When becoming a referee individuals will often be required to undergo a Criminal Records Bureau (CRB) and Child Protection Check.
+When becoming a referee individuals will often be required to undergo a Disclosure and Barring Service (DBS) and Child Protection Check.

 What is the reason for this?